Being able to speak another language opens doors for you in business and travel. These podcasts give you a flexible and manageable way to learn.

 - From phrases to proper pronunciation, these podcasts can help you sound like a native speaker in no time.

 Thanks to podcasts, there's an unprecedented variety of resources for learning a language, available on demand.
 While audio language education dates back to the days of cassette tapes, there are far fewer obstacles to the production and distribution of podcasts.

-Whether your goal is to become fluent in a language or learn just enough to impress your international clients, there's probably a language-learning podcast that suits your needs.
+Whether your goal is to become fluent in a language or learn just enough to impress your international clients, there's a language-learning podcast that suits your needs.
 They're not limited to major world languages, and the formats go beyond digitized versions of traditional language courses.

 Established in 2005, Innovative Language was one of the earliest adopters of the podcast format.
-It offers libraries of short, fun lessons in more than 40 languages, providing options that are accessible for beginners as well as more advanced students.
+It offers libraries of short, fun lessons in more than 40 languages, providing options that are accessible for beginners and more advanced students.
 The lessons focus on functional everyday speech, facilitating an intuitive understanding of a language, similar to the way native speakers learn and use their own languages.
 This approach is a refreshing alternative to outdated language textbooks, which often emphasize grammatical rules at the expense of practical understanding.

 2. News in Slow

 There's a difference between written and spoken language.
 When you're trying to get a handle on how people actually speak, it helps to hear a language in context and go beyond traditional lessons.
 However, it can be difficult to keep up with programming aimed at native or fluent speakers.
 The News in Slow series, available in French, Spanish, Italian and German, provides a solution.
 The show takes brief excerpts from news broadcasts in other languages and slows them down.
 Alongside these clips, it provides transcripts that highlight important vocabulary so you can follow along and absorb.